 I suppose I should begin with some information about myself.
-Next fall will be the start of my 5th year at St. Paul's.
-I teach World Religions (10th grade) and IB Theory of Knowledge (11th) in the Upper School and have been the Religious Studies department chair for the past year.
-I also am one of the assistant coaches for the Cross-Country team.
-For the past year and a half, I was one of the Honor Council advisors.
+Next fall will be the start of my 2nd year at St. Paul's.
+I will be going into my 8th year of teaching and began my career down the street at Roland Park Country School.
+At St. Paul's I teach 10th grade integrated science as well as the IB Chemistry Standard Level (11th and 12th grade).
+I am also one of the head robotics coaches and coach the JV tennis team.
 Now, it is with great enthusiasm and hope that I will be playing a new role as 9th grade dean.
 I am most excited to get to know your sons and oversee their growth and development-as individuals and as a community-over the next four years.

-In a nutshell, my role as 9th Grade dean is primarily to work with the Dean of Students (Kevin Benzing) to lead student life for the class of 2024.
-We and the other deans will offer support regarding a host of student-life matters: fostering a healthy school culture, facilitating school-and class-wide events, managing disciplinary issues, and supporting action plans for students when needed.
+In a nutshell, my role as 9th Grade dean is primarily to work with the Dean of Students (Kevin Benzing) to lead student life for the class of 2025.
+We and the other deans will offer support regarding a host of student-life matters: fostering a healthy school culture, facilitating school and class-wide events, managing disciplinary issues, and supporting action plans for students when needed.
 As part of this last point, I will be working closely with 9th grade advisors (who will be checking in with your son twice a week to gauge his well-being), teachers, the learning support team, and counselor.
 We are dedicated to supporting your son as he becomes a man.